-- Housing for all current and anticipated future residents within the County. - Elimination of substandard housing and dwelling conditions - The structural and aesthetic improvement of existing housing - Provision of adequate sites for future housing, including affordable workforce housing, housing for very low-income to moderate-income families, mobile homes...with supporting infrastructure and public facilities - Provision for the preservation of affordable housing and through conservation, rehabilitation, or replacement. - Formulation of housing implementation programs - The creation or preservation of affordable housing to minimize the need for additional local services and avoid the concentration of affordable housing units only in specific areas of the jurisdiction.
+- Housing for all current and anticipated future residents within the County. - Elimination of substandard housing and dwelling conditions - The structural and aesthetic improvement of existing housing - Provision of adequate sites for future housing, including affordable workforce housing, housing for very low-income to moderate-income families, mobile homes with supporting infrastructure and public facilities - Provision for the preservation of affordable housing and through conservation, rehabilitation, or replacement. - Formulation of housing implementation programs - The creation or preservation of affordable housing to minimize the need for additional local services and avoid the concentration of affordable housing units only in specific areas of the jurisdiction.

-The leading mortgage financing entity, Fannie Mae, reported that although housing is a nationwide problem, it will take local efforts to manage and solve the problem.
+The leading mortgage financing entity, Fannie Mae, reported in its 2023 Equitable Housing Finance Plan that although housing is a nationwide problem, it will take local efforts to manage and solve the problem.
 In making this statement, Fannie Mae acknowledges that a one size fit all approach is no longer sufficient to address the specific challenges of each geographical location.
 There is a recognition that even within a County, the challenges among municipalities differ.
 There are many factors that contribute to the housing crisis like complex legislation, governmental and industry regulations, housing policies, income disparities, supply and demand, construction costs, affordability, employment, and other factors.
-All of which has been exacerbated by the COVID-19 pandemic.

-Recently, the Harvard University Joint Center for Housing Studies featured an article that reported a housing deficit of almost 4 million units nationwide.
+Recently, the Harvard University Joint Center for Housing Studies (JCHS) featured an article referencing the JCHS 2023 State of the Nation's Housing report that reported a housing deficit of almost 4 million units nationwide.
 Furthermore, Harvard reported that housing continues to be developed, but not for low-income persons.
 It is nationally recognized that individuals and families at the lowest socioeconomic status are cost burdened households paying more than 30% of income towards housing.
 Furthermore, research revealed that rents outpaced wages and that utility costs sometimes exceeded rental or housing costs.